rcsb/mmtf-cpp/README.md

 For your more complicated projects, a `CMakeLists.txt` is included for you.

 ## Installation
-This is a header only project, there is no compilation necessary.
+This is a header only project and hence there is no compilation necessary.
 If you want to use it in your project you can download this repo and add `-I/full/path/to/mmtf-cpp/include` to your `g++` or `clang++` command.
 *REMINDER* This project depends on [msgpack-c](https://github.com/msgpack/msgpack-c), you must also install that to your system or add the `msgpack-c` include directory to your g++ command as well.